fdietz/vue_components_book_manuscript/13-compound-components.md

 </template>
 ```

-We use a list with the `v-for` directive to render a tab for each child using the `name` and `hash` prop for the link.
-On link click we call `selectTab` to do the actual selection of the clicked tab and
-unselects all other tabs.
+The main parts of the template are the list of tab links and the currently visible tab content.
+We use a `<ul>` list with the `v-for` directive to render a link for each child using the `name` and `hash` prop.
+On link click we call `selectTab` to do the selection of the clicked tab and deselection of all other tabs.

 The actual children are rendered using a slot inside a container div with the `tab-content` class.